INT3NSE07/Stocks/res/SETUP-README.txt

 3) Determine value of a portfolio on a certain date
 4) Exit
 Enter your choice: 3
-Enter portfolio name: A Retirement Portfolio
+Enter portfolio name: Retirement
-Enter date with format(YYYY-MM-DD) (if no input is given, the default is current date): 2022-11-02
+Enter date in format YYYY-MM-DD (if no input is given, the default is current date): 2022-11-02

-Value of the portfolio A Retirement Portfolio on 2022-11-02 +----+---------------+----------+---------------+
+Value of the portfolio Retirement on 2022-11-02 +----+---------------+----------+---------------+
 | ID | Ticker symbol | Quantity | Closing price |
 +----+---------------+----------+---------------+